 Given a sufficiently powerful drivetrain with an unstudded track, towing capacity is limited by traction and ultimately vehicle weight.
-In the 2008 competition, the BuckEV produced a maximum drawbar force of 206 kgf (455 lbf) on a hard-packed snow surface.
-To improve this value three battery packs were moved to the rear of the sled, essentially moving 30 kg aft.
 During the 2009 competition, the studded sled was able to pull 261 kgf (575 lbf), within 5% of the drivetrain's absolute maximum capacity, showing the effectiveness of the studded track.

-Looking to repeat the excellent performance from the previous generation machine the team will again be using a studded track.
-In an effort to try and reach the full limit of the drivetrain's capacity the entire battery pack has been mounted over the track further improving the coefficient of friction.
-The direct-driven AC-induction drivetrain used in BuckEV2 will maintain full torque and towing capacity up to a practically usable towing speed up to 30 mph.
+In the 2010 competition the studded BuckEV2 was able to pull 275 kgf (607.0 lb).
+Looking to repeat the excellent performance, the team will again be using a studded track and a 3.41:1 gear ratio.
+The direct-driven ACinduction drivetrain used in BucKEV2 will maintain full torque and towing capacity up to a practically usable towing speed up to 20 mph.